 - 43. The Committee is deeply concerned at the information that beatings during and after apprehension of persons below 18 are common.
-The Committee is further concerned at the information that some of the children victims of extra-judicial killings appear to have been tortured before being killed. - 44.
-The Committee urges the State party to take all necessary measures to prevent that children are subjected to torture or any other cruel, inhumane or degrading treatment or punishment in all circumstances, and in particular during or after their apprehension by law-enforcement officials.
-The Committee further recommends that all allegations of illtreatment and abuse committed at the hands of law-enforcement officials be investigated and those responsible prosecuted and punished.

-5. Family Environment and Alternative Care

-(arts.
-5; 18 (paras.
-1-2); 9-11; 19-21; 25; 27 (para.4); and 39 of the Convention)
+The Committee is further concerned at the information that some of the child victims of extrajudicial killings appear to have been tortured before being killed. - 44.
+The Committee urges the State party to take all necessary measures to prevent children from being subjected to torture or any other cruel, inhuman or degrading treatment or punishment in all circumstances, and in particular during or after their apprehension by law-enforcement officials.
+The Committee further recommends that all allegations of ill-treatment and abuse committed at the hands of law-enforcement officials be investigated and those responsible prosecuted and punished. - 5.
+Family environment and alternative care (arts.
+5; 18, paras.
+1-2; 9-11; 19-21; 25; 27, para.
+4; and 39 of the Convention)